openags/Awesome-AI-Scientist-Papers/README.md

 ## Cite
 ```
 bibtex
-@article{zhangautonomous,
+@article{zhang2025scaling,
-  title={Autonomous Generalist Scientist: Towards and Beyond Human-Level Scientific Research with Agentic and Embodied AI and Robots},
+  title={Scaling Laws in Scientific Discovery with AI and Robot Scientists},
-  author={Zhang, Pengsong and Zhang, Heng and Xu, Huazhe and Xu, Renjun and Wang, Zhenting and Wang, Cong and Garg, Animesh and Li, Zhibin and Liu, Xinyu and Ajoudani, Arash}
+  author={Zhang, Pengsong and Zhang, Heng and Xu, Huazhe and Xu, Renjun and Wang, Zhenting and Wang, Cong and Garg, Animesh and Li, Zhibin and Ajoudani, Arash and Liu, Xinyu},
+  journal={arXiv preprint arXiv:2503.22444},
+  year={2025}
 }
 ```
 ## License